Michael Spears

 Michael Spears (born December 28, 1977) is an Indigenous American actor.
-He is a member of the Kul Wičaša Lakota (often called "Sioux") of the Lower Brulé Tribe of South Dakota.
+He is a member of the Kul Wičaša Lakota from the Lower Brulé Sioux Tribe of South Dakota.

 Early life

-Michael Spears was born in Chamberlain, South Dakota near the Lower Brulé Lakota Sioux Reservation to Sičangu Lakota parents and lived there until he was in fifth grade.
+Michael Spears was born in Chamberlain, South Dakota near the Lower Brulé Indian Reservation to Sičangu Lakota parents and lived there until he was in fifth grade.
 After that, his family moved to Pierre, South Dakota.
 Later, his family moved to Aberdeen, South Dakota where he graduated from Aberdeen Central High School in 1995.

 He has six siblings.
 His younger brother, Eddie, is also an actor with film and television credits.

 Career

 Film/television

 Spears' debut role as the child character Otter, in the Academy-Award-winning 1990 film Dances with Wolves, earned him national notice at thirteen years old.
 By the age of seventeen, Spears had acted in both TV and film with other prominent actors such as Kevin Costner, Jimmy Smits and Kim Delaney.

 Spears' film credits include a major role as the character Dog Star in the 2005 Steven Spielberg-produced mini-series, Into the West, which aired on TNT.

 In 2014, for his role as Tenkill in Angels in Stardust, Spears received critical acclaim in The New York Times.

-His recent roles include a cameo in Taylor Sheridan's Western series 1883, a supporting role in Season 2 of Reservation Dogs on Hulu, and a supporting role in the series 1923 on Paramount.
+His recent roles include a cameo in Taylor Sheridan's Western series 1883, a supporting role in season 2 of Reservation Dogs on Hulu, a supporting role in the series 1923 on Paramount, and the principal role of Sitting Bull in the History Channel's two-part docuseries, Sitting Bull.